LingruFeng/dissertation/README.md

 IMD_ethnic_mapplot.ipynb plot the map of ethnic component and IMD decile in England.

+Distance_decay_function_plot.ipynb plot the cutoff distance decay function for 2SFCA and Gaussian distance decay function for E2SFCA and 3SFCA.

+Research_area_plot.ipynb plot the map of research area.

 MSOA_test_60_69_OSRM_exclude.ipynb used 2SFCA/E2SFCA/3SFCA method, excluding London, setting 10/15/20/25/30 miles as threshold, calculated the accessibility of vaccination service and calculated the correlation coddficients between accessibility and vaccination rate, and generated the maps.
 Also generate the file accessibility_imd_ethnic_exclude.csv for further regression in R.

 MSOA_test_60_69_OSRM_include.ipynb used 2SFCA/E2SFCA/3SFCA method, including London, setting 10/15/20/25/30 miles as threshold, calculated the accessibility of vaccination service and calculated the correlation coddficients between accessibility and vaccination rate, and generated the maps.
+Also generated the scatter plot map of vaccination site and map of MSOA that are lack of vaccination site within 10 miles driving distance.

 Beta_regression_exclude_London_imdint_factor.md build a Beta regression: vaccination rate ~ IMD decile + ethnic component + accessibility.